 Through a clever selection of certain interference patterns, the quantum information can be transferred to another photon far from the input photon, without the two ever physically interacting.
 The experimental concept is not limited to three dimensions, but can in principle be extended to any number of dimensions, as Erhard emphasizes.

 With this, the international research team has also made an important step towards practical applications such as a future quantum internet, since high-dimensional quantum systems can transport larger amounts of information than qubits.
 “This result could help to connect quantum computers with information capacities beyond qubits”, says Anton Zeilinger, quantum physicist at the Austrian Academy of Sciences and the University of Vienna, about the innovative potential of the new method.

 The participating Chinese researchers also see great opportunities in multidimensional quantum teleportation.
-“The basics for the next-generation quantum network systems is built on our foundational research today”, says Jian-Wei Pan from the University of Science and Technology of China.
+“The basics for the next-generation quantum network systems are built on our foundational research today”, says Jian-Wei Pan from the University of Science and Technology of China.
 Pan recently held a lecture in Vienna at the invitation of the University of Vienna and the Academy.

-In future work, the quantum physicists will focus on how to extend the newly gained knowledge to enable teleportation of the entire quantum state of a single photon or atom.
+In future work, quantum physicists will focus on how to extend the newly gained knowledge to enable the teleportation of the entire quantum state of a single photon or atom.